hououou/AeonG/README.md

 - ACID compliance

 ## Code & benchmark
-- all major codes are avaiable in /src.
+- all major codes are available in /src.
-- all datasets and benchmark are avaiable in /benchmark
+- all datasets and benchmark are available in /benchmark

 ## Documentation